It is highly recommended that all cruise ship passengers travel with a valid passport book.

 If they do not have a valid passport book, passengers who need to fly to the U.S. before their cruise ends will likely experience significant delays, expenses and complications related to the booking of airline tickets and immigration processing at the port of entry.

 Passport cards can be used as a travel document for cruises but cannot be used when travelling by air, so a passport book is the best option in case a passenger must return home by air due to unforeseen circumstances.

-U.S. Customs and Border Protection regulations on cruise ship passengers can be found here.
+Review the U.S. Customs and Border Protection regulations on cruise ship passengers.